Vanguardbots/qiskit-studio-design/README.md

-# Qiskit Studio - Visual Quantum Computing Interface
+# Qiskit Studio - Visual Quantum Computing Interface [Preview]

-A powerful visual web interface powered by AI for quantum computing development with Qiskit.
+A visual web interface powered by AI for quantum computing development with Qiskit.
 Build quantum circuits, algorithms, and experiments through an intuitive drag-and-drop interface.
+This project is part of a set of experiments to generate code using AI tools.

 ![Screenshot of the Qiskit Studio Web Interface](public/screen.png)